kapipapi/tic-tac-toe-jquery/README.md

 # Tic tac toe - JS + JQuery
 Small tic-tac-toe game in js with jquery I'v written some time ago.

-- You can play it on: www.kacperled.website.pl/oxV2
+- You can play it on: https://kapipapi.github.io/tic-tac-toe-jquery/

 <hr>

-<i> to do: </i>
+<i> todo: </i>
 - win counter

 <hr>